Assessing the Sustainability and Trustworthiness of Federated Learning Models: Introduction

 As highlighted by the AI-HLEG, data privacy is a challenging and active research topic within trustworthy AI.
 In 2016, Google introduced Federated Learning (FL) \cite{mcmahan2017communication}, an innovative paradigm that enables multiple clients to collaboratively train models without necessitating the exchange of private data.
-Nowadays, FL confronts multifaceted challenges, spanning scalability, single point of failure, architectural design, or privacy and security concerns, among others \cite{beltran2022decentralized}.
-However, while FL inherently incorporates privacy-preserving features, trustworthy AI remains a pivotal dimension within FL systems.
+Today, FL confronts multifaceted challenges, spanning scalability, single point of failure, architectural design, or privacy and security concerns, among others.
+However, while FL inherently incorporates privacy-preserving features, trustworthy AI remains a pivotal dimension within FL systems \cite{sanchez2023federatedtrust}.

-In this context, prior works \cite{celdran2023framework,tariq2023trustworthy} defined a baseline by formulating taxonomies for trustworthy ML, DL, and FL.
-Other works, such as \cite{sanchez2023federatedtrust}, implemented algorithms and frameworks for assessing the trustworthiness of FL systems.
-However, environmental well-being is completely missing in those works.
-More in detail, Carbon dioxide equivalent (CO$_2$eq), a unit based on the global warming potential (GWP) of different greenhouse gases, has not been considered while assessing the FL trustworthiness, as articulated by AI-HLEG.
-In this sense, hardware efficiency, federation complexity, or energy grid carbon intensity should be considered and studied while assessing the trustworthiness of FL to raise awareness and design optimum federation configurations.
+In this context, prior work \cite{celdran2023framework,tariq2023trustworthy} defined a baseline by formulating taxonomies for trustworthy ML, DL, and FL.
+Other work, such as \cite{sanchez2023federatedtrust}, implemented algorithms and frameworks for assessing the trustworthiness of FL systems.
+However, environmental well-being is missing in full there.
+Specifically, key sustainability factors such as CO$_2$eq emissions, hardware efficiency, federation complexity, and energy grid carbon intensity, highlighted by AI-HLEG, remain unaddressed, despite their importance for optimizing FL configurations and promoting awareness.
+Moreover, unlike centralized paradigms, FL operates in a decentralized manner, involving heterogeneous and geographically distributed clients.
+This results in substantial variability in computational capabilities and local carbon intensities across nodes, making sustainability assessment more complex.
+FL's dynamic and distributed nature increases the challenge of designing effective, context-aware environmental impact evaluation metrics.